AvindaShamal/Real-Estate-Price-Prediction/README.md

 - Location
 - Price

-The dataset can be obtained from Kaggle: Bangalore Home Prices.
+The dataset can be obtained from Kaggle: [Bangalore Home Prices](https://www.kaggle.com/path-to-dataset)

 ## Model
 The prediction model uses Linear Regression.
 The process includes: